Overview of the Examples

 - Misuse or overreliance on automation can reduce situational awareness and lead to improper flight management; use automation effectively and understand its capabilities.

-- Distraction from portable electronic devices can lead to errors and compromise safety; minimize the use of portable electronic devices during critical phases of flight.
+- Distraction from portable electronic devices can lead to errors and compromise safety; minimize their use during critical phases of flight.

 Passenger Distractions